There are two idyllic pictures for homeschooling multiple children:

-I was really concerned this way of teaching would make our days interminably long.
-Instead, on most days, we actually save time!
+I was concerned this way of homeschooling multiple children would make our days interminably long.
+But, on most days, we actually save time!

 Because I’m fully present with one child, we both work more efficiently (even if the toddler is climbing all over us).
 No more dawdling for three hours over a single math page.

 I’m able to really work on each child’s problem-areas and catch new trouble spots sooner; which means we have less work that needs to be redone — and fewer arguments about redoing it!